oliverjam/learn-react/04-perfect-effects/README.md

    </details>

-1. Put `MouseMove` inside your `Toggle` so you can show and hide it.
+1. Put `MousePosition` inside your `Toggle` so you can show and hide it.
 This is how your final `App` should look:

 ```jsx
 const App = () => (